-- This audit has been given Section 251 approval for England and Wales by the Secretary of State for Health and Social Care, on advice from the Confidentiality Advisory Group (CAG).
-This enables NRAP to collect patient identifiable information without patient consent - CAG reference number 19/CAG/0001: - The Children and young people asthma audit collects the following patient identifiable items: - o NHS number - o date of birth - o home postcode - o date of death (if death occurred during admission).
+- This audit has been granted Section 251 approval for England and Wales by the NHS Health Research Authority (CAG reference number: 23/CAG/0045), meaning that we are allowed to collect patient-identifiable data without patient consent. - The COPD audit collects the following patient identifiable items: - NHS number - date of birth - home postcode - o date of death (if death occurred during admission).

 More information about the audit data flows (also outlined below) and the full dataset is available via the support for services page.
-Patient information sheets and posters are also available via the 'downloads' page of the audit web tool.
+Patient information sheets and posters are also available via the Downloads page of the audit web tool.